Choloooo/todoapp/README.md

 # todoapp

-a simple to do app with django as backend and nextjs as frontend Project Setup Instructions
+**a simple to do app with django as backend and nextjs as frontend**

+**Project Setup Instructions**
 This project utilizes both Django and Next.js frameworks.
 Follow the steps below to set up the project after cloning or pulling it from the repository:

-Install Django Dependencies:
+**Install Django Dependencies:**

-Navigate to the project directory (todoapp). create a virtual environment, activate it.
+Navigate to the project directory (todoapp). cd todoapp  #to change directory to the project directory

+create a virtual environment, activate it. python -m venv venv # create venv\Scripts\activate # windows source venv/bin/activate #macos
-Run the following command to install Python dependencies:

-cd todoapp  #to change directory to the project directory pip install -r requirements.txt
+Run the following command to install Python dependencies: pip install -r requirements.txt